bobroadway/SightseeingReborn/README.md

 Sightseeing Log for Final Fantasy XIV

 # Problem Statement
-There are so many great places to visit in Final Fantasy XIV!
+There are so many great places to visit in Final Fantasy XIV, how can you keep track?
-If ONLY there was some way to cooperatively keep track of ALL of them!
-Hmmmm!!!!
+Log in to SightseeingReborn and save your sights, as well as view sights shared by others!